RaksaOC/Learning-Management-System/shared/lib/openjfx-23.0.2_windows-x64_bin-sdk/javafx-sdk-23.0.2/legal/javafx.web/icu_web.md

  # copyright notice, this list of conditions and the following
  # disclaimer in the documentation and/or other materials provided with
  # the distribution.
- #  Neither the name of  Google Inc. nor the names of its
+ #  Neither the nameText of  Google Inc. nor the names of its
  # contributors may be used to endorse or promote products derived from
  # this software without specific prior written permission.
  #